 Funding a Startup

 When asked how they’d fund such a big endeavor, an average of 64 percent said they’d use personal savings to start their business.
-But just behind personal savings in popularity were personal loans: an average of 59 percent would use a fixed rate personal loan to start a business.
-Discover offers personal loans with no origination or pre-payment fees.
+But personal loans were nearly as popular: an average of 59 percent would use a fixed rate personal loan to start a business.
+Discover offers personal loans with no origination or prepayment fees.

 Around an average of 26 percent of our survey respondents said they’d fund a new business by taking out an even more personal type of loan: borrowing from a friend or family member.
 Almost as popular as personal borrowing was the idea of cashing out an investment.
 More than 20 percent would put their business start-up costs on their credit card.